augustinh22/maptime-salzburg/archived_checklists/2019-09-18_Mapathon_Trafficon.md

 - [ ] find moderators to introduce presenters and take care of time-keeping
 - [ ] set a date for the next Stammtisch (one month later), so it can be announced at the current event
 - [ ] Wifi password
+gesendet

 ## Announce the event

-- [x] write blog post and push in [this repository](https://github.com/maptime/salzburg/) - if you do not have the permissions make a pull request and contact admin
+- [x] write blog post and push in [thgesendetis repository](https://github.com/maptime/salzburg/) - if you do not have the permissions make a pull request and contact admin
 - [x] go to lecture and invite students in person --> no lectures yet
 - [ ] Publish event on meetup.com
 - [ ] send invitations via all available channels - add short report about last event